 Clinton Township is 28.2 square miles with a population of almost 100,000 residents.
 Clinton Township is the 10th most populated community in Michigan.
 The Clinton Township Department of Fire-Rescue-EMS was established on May 2, 1945.
 The department, at the time of its inception, consisted of one station, one fire chief and 25 volunteers.
-To date, the fire department has a staff of 54 personnel and has expanded to five stations.
+To date, the fire department has a staff of 77 personnel and has expanded to five stations.
 Here are their locations and apparatus...

 Station No. 2, 21250 Fifteen Mile Road, currently houses an Engine Company and 1 of the spare engines.

-The Fire Marshal's Division is comprised of the Fire Marshal and one inspector.
+The Fire Marshal's Division is comprised of the Fire Marshal and two inspector.
 They are responsible for fire inspections and record keeping, providing fire prevention presentations to schools and other public groups, and also conduct fire investigations.

-The Training Division is comprised of the Chief of Training and EMS Officer.
+The Training Division is comprised of the Chief of Training and EMS Chief.
 The Chief of Training oversees, develops and schedules training for the department.
 They also are in charge of tracking training records for the department's personnel, assisting in establishing policies, and are the Safety Officer on fire scenes.
-The EMS Officer is responsible for the operation of the EMS program, the tracking of licensures, and the organization and distribution of medical supplies.
+The EMS Chief is responsible for the operation of the EMS program, the tracking of licensures, and the organization and distribution of medical supplies.